Rizz-33/Peppers-and-Plates/SECURITY.md

+---

-# Security Policy
+# Security Policy for Peppers & Plates

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+The following table outlines the versions of Peppers & Plates that are currently supported with security updates:

 | Version | Supported          |
 | ------- | ------------------ |